 It's Time To Tell A Different Nonprofit Story

 I’m tired of telling the same old, nonprofit story.
 And I’m searching for ways to start telling better ones.
-I’m certain I am not alone this is a area that most storytellers need to work on.
+I’m certain I am not alone in this is an area that most storytellers need to work on.
 If you’re like me, you’ll find that it’s easy to fall back on the beneficiary story.
 Person A has a problem and Nonprofit B provides them with something that improves their lives.

 There is nothing inherently wrong with this very linear story, but we’ve all seen it before – and it loses impact over time.
 I like to think that storytelling is a muscle that we are building up.
 The size of the muscle reflects our ability to exercise it by learning how to tell stories differently.
 This year, I’ve challenged myself to become a better storyteller, and have been collecting a spreadsheet of stories that inspire me to be better.
 I’ve shared a few of them below along with ways to tell nonprofit stories in a different way.